 The In-Cell Western™ Assay is an immunocytochemical assay that uses near-infrared fluorescence to detect and quantify proteins in fixed cells.
 Detecting proteins in their cellular context increases quantification precision.
 Proteins in fixed, cultured cells are detected directly in microplates, which yields higher throughput compared to Western blotting and eliminates typical Western blotting steps such as cell lysate preparation, electrophoresis, and membrane transfer.
 Using the In-Cell Western Assay kits, the cost per well for secondary screening is reduced to a fraction of the cost of typical screening methods.
 Watch an introductory webinar to In-Cell Western Assays.

-The In-Cell Western™ Assay Kits provide antibodies, blocking buffer, and stains for forty 96-well plates or ten 384-well plates.
-Sapphire700™ and DRAQ5™ protein stains are included to normalize for well-to-well differences in cell number.
+The CellTag™ 700 Stain ICW Kits provide antibodies, blocking buffer, and CellTag 700 Stain to normalize well-to-well variations in cell number for forty 96-well plates or ten 384-well plates.
 Using protein stains reduces the cost per assay compared to performing the assay using two secondary antibodies.
 Any potential interference caused by using two antibodies is also eliminated.

 Other In-Cell Western Assay Protocols are available on our Technical Resources Library.
 Visit our In-Cell Western Application Pages for more examples of how researchers have used these immunocytochemical assays.